x

 About Connor

-Connor, now 17, was diagnosed with a brain tumour at the age of three.
+Connor, now 18, was diagnosed with a brain tumour at the age of three.
 He was treated at the Great North Children’s Hospital with surgery, chemotherapy, and radiotherapy.
 Surgery left him with a condition called Posterior Fossa Syndrome.
 Whilst treatment has been successful in saving Connor’s life, chemotherapy resulted in hearing loss in both ears and radiotherapy has left him with learning disabilities.
 He will need support throughout his life to maximize his independence and to help him make the most of his strengths.
-Neuropsychological assessments from our Tom’s Trust clinical psychologist have supported his team and family to consider what interventions or strategies might benefit him most.
+Neuropsychological assessments have supported his team and family to consider what interventions or strategies might benefit him most.

 Polly